wrong89/FileSharing/README.md

 # Description
-FileSharing it's website which you can you for files sharing.
+FileSharing is a website that you can use for sharing files.
-You upload file(via Drag & Drop), send link anybody which can download your uploaded file(s)
+You upload a file (via Drag & Drop) and send a link to anyone who can download your uploaded file(s).

 # How to execute
 - git clone https://github.com/wrong89/FileSharing.git